 Holmes Norton went on to form a close bond with the DSA that endures to this day.

 In 2009, Brazile was listed as a member of the advisory committee of Wellstone Action, a Minnesota-based activist training organization built on the political legacy of that state’s late Sen. Paul Wellstone—a close ally of the DSA.
 Other operatives serving on the Wellstone board at the time included well-known DSA members Frances Fox Piven and Julian Bond, plus Communist Party USA affiliate and Minnesota Secretary of State Mark Ritchie.

 Brazile never forgot communism, however.
-In June 2011, she traveled to Havana, Cuba, with California Rep. Karen Bass, former Congresswoman Jane Harman, and Sara Stephens of the Center for Democracy in the Americas, which paid for the trip.
+In June 2011, she traveled to Havana with California Rep. Karen Bass, former California Congresswoman Jane Harman, and Sara Stephens of the Center for Democracy in the Americas, which paid for the trip.

 Bass had visited Cuba before and several times since, and also has a past history with the Maoist-leaning Line of March, Communist Party USA, and DSA.
-Harman was on her second trip to the communist island and is married to Sidney Harman, an affiliate of the notoriously leftist Washington D.C. “think tank” the Institute for Policy Studies (IPS).
+Harman, who was on her second trip to the communist island, is married to Sidney Harman, an affiliate of the notoriously leftist Washington “think tank” the Institute for Policy Studies (IPS).

 Brazile is both an extreme leftist and a highly skilled communicator.
 She is very capable of expressing far-left views in moderate terms.

 Is Fox News doing its audience a service by giving Brazile a platform to reach millions of mainly Republican-leaning viewers?
 Is that their definition of “fair and balanced”?